 - The changes were initially supposed to kick in as of 2021

 - In May 2020 it was announced that these changes would be postponed until 2022

 - It has now been announced that these changes will be postponed indefinitely; the new program may launch at some point in the future, but it won’t be in 2022

-Below is the initial post about the changes from several months ago.
+Below is the initial post about the changes from late 2019.